Language Detector

 How much text do I need for accurate detection?

-Does it work for all scripts?
+Does it work for non-Latin scripts?

 What language code format does it use?